 Attaining financial independence doesn’t just happen.

-It is a detailed process, which demands high commitment to a plan.
+It is a detailed process, which demands a high commitment to a plan.
 It requires you to stick to a Financial Independence, Retire Early (FIRE) program, allowing you to quit your formal employment far sooner than expected when following traditional budgets and retirement plans.

 Did you know that by dedicating about 70% of your annual income to savings, you could eventually live off your portfolio’s returns for decades before the age of 65?
-Indeed, the FIRE movement encourages members to save and invest 50-75% of their income to be able to retire between age 30 and 40.
+Indeed, the FIRE movement encourages members to save and invest 50-75% of their income to be able to retire between ages 30 and 40.